Kandukur: Education

-Kandukur is located around 15 to 20 km from the Eastern coast of India, thus has a maritime weather therefore the difference between maximum and minimum temperature is not high.
-In the past 10 years(2008-2018), minimum observed temperature is 16 °C and the maximum temperature observed is 38 °C. It is observed that March, April and May are the hottest months in a year and November, December and January are the coldest.

-Rainfall

-Kandukur receives an average amount of rainfall and has received around 867 mm of rainfall in the last 10 years.
-Major monsoon months are May, June, July, September, and November.
-However, some showers are also observed during the month of March.

-Wind Speed

-Kandukur has an average wind speed of 16 km/ hr in a year.
-However, the lowest wind speed recorded is 10.7 km/ hr in the month of December, whereas the highest wind speed recorded is 30 km/ hr in the month of August.
-June, July and August have higher wind speeds than compared to the rest of the year.

-The general wind direction in Kandukur is from South-East to North-West and from East-West.
-However, it is observed that on some days, the wind direction is from North to South.

-Humidity

-Kandukur being located near the coastal edge has a high humidity rate.
-The maximum humidity observed is around 80-85%.
-November has the most humidity, whereas January, February and March have lower humidity level which is around 40-45%.
-The yearly average humidity is 61%.

 Connectivity

 Kandukur (earlier known as Skandapuri) is located on the Southern side of Vijaywada in Prakasam District.
 It is connected by State Highway to Kanigiri by SH 35 which connects Kandukur to Kanigiri on the Western side and links to NH16 towards the East.
 Kandukur is connected by 2 other State Highways which connect Kandukur to Pamur towards the South-West side by Kandukur-Pamur Road and Gudluru and Thettu by Kandukur-Gudluru-Thettu road towards the Southern side.

 National Highway 167B, which starts at Mydukuru passes through the town and eventually terminates at National Highway 16 which is part of Golden Quadrilateral highway network on the outskirts of Singarayakonda.
 APSRTC is a major Bus station in Kandukur.